-I recently completed a postdoctoral scholar position with School of Aquatic and Fishery Sciences (SAFS), where I collaborated with Dr. Andre Punt, the Director of SAS, and Dr. Dan Holland from NOAA on a project that aimed to develop predictive models for several West Coast fisheries.
+I recently completed a postdoctoral scholar position with School of Aquatic and Fishery Sciences (SAFS), where I collaborated with Dr. Andre Punt, the Director of SAFS, and Dr. Dan Holland from NOAA on a project that aimed to develop predictive models for several West Coast fisheries.
 In this project, I utilized data on ocean temperature and circulation, which are critical drivers of species distribution and behavior.
 Through analyzing these data sets and constructing models that consider the intricate interplay between environmental variability and species life histories, I was able to generate predictions about the abundance and distribution of Dungeness crab and Pink shrimp across the U.S. West coast.
 These models can be used by fisheries managers and stakeholders to make more informed decisions concerning the management and conservation of these important species, as well as to better comprehend the broader environmental impacts on marine ecosystems.

 I investigated environmental drivers of US West coast legal-sized male Dungeness crab (Cancer magister or Metacarcinus magister) with the goal of developing an environmental index that can inform the stock assessment on future recruitment.
 A conceptual life history approach is used to generate life-stage-specific and spatio-temporally specific mechanistic hypotheses regarding oceanographic variables that influence survival at each life stage.
 Linear models are fit using the pre-season abundance estimates of the coastal population of legal-sized male Dungeness crab from 1970 to 2016 (North and Central California) and from 1982-2016 (Oregon and Washington) as the dependent variable and environmental drivers from ROMS model outputs for the California Current System as the independent variables, with environmental predictors selected using model comparison techniques.